es1024/python-staged-programming/README.md

         return {gen_square(a)} - {gen_square(b)}

 Scale is meta-programmed with Python through select multi-stage programming operators.
 Escapes allow the use of Python code within Scale functions.
 Escapes in Scale are represented by curly brackets `{}`, whose contents are evaluated in Python at compile time and has its return value injected into the AST.
-Quotes allow for Scale expressions outside of Scale functions.
-In Scale, quotes are denoted with `q[]`.
-In the above example, the Scale function calls the Python function within the escape, and the quotes within the Python function allow it to manipulate `x`, which is a variable in Scale.
+Quasiquotes allow for Scale expressions outside of Scale functions, and are denoted with `q[]`.
+They return the AST of the expression within it, generating it using the captured value of Scale variables if present.
+In the above example, the Scale function calls the Python function within the escape, and the quasiquotes within the Python function allow it to manipulate `x`, which is a variable in Scale.

+Scale also supports block quotes using the syntax `with q as stmt:`.
+Although escapes are not supported within these blocks, the same effect can be achieved through unquotes, `u[]`, which takes the value within the brackets and injects it into the AST assigned to `stmt`.

 Results and Evaluation
 ================